Service-specific requirements

 Case Management

-• you are qualified and experienced in delivering case management interventions to clients.
+• they are qualified and experienced in delivering case management interventions to clients.
 Minimum qualifications are required to be at a diploma level and can include social work, community service work, disability work, allied health or nursing.

 Community group programs